rams3sh/c7n-mailer_playground/README.md

         batch: true
         body: "@"
 ```
-The above snippet basically results in your policy to hit this API service endpoint with the json
+The above snippet basically results in your policy hitting this API service endpoint with the json
-that c7n-mailer would end up receiving in it's SQS queue.
+that c7n-mailer would end up receiving in it's SQS queue otherwise.

 The result is saved as custodian_result.json in data folder within the same project.
-This json can be used to prepare and test against our template.
+This json can be further used to prepare and test against our template.

 ### 4.2 Testing the mailer template